neilsohn9/neilsohn9/README.md

 - 😄 Pronouns: he/him
 - ⚡ Fun fact: With great power, comes great responsibility

+<h3 align="center">"The trajectory is clear: onward and upward!"</h3>

 <!---
-mouseannon/mouseannon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+neilsohn9/neilsohn9 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->